kubernetes/website/docs/concepts/services-networking/service.md

 a self-registration pattern and adapters for other discovery systems could easily be built upon this API.

-For such `Services`, a cluster IP is not allocated, kube-proxy does not handle these services, and there is no load balancing or proxying done by the platform for them.
+For such `Service`, a cluster IP is not allocated, kube-proxy does not handle these services, and there is no load balancing or proxying done by the platform for them.
 How DNS is automatically configured depends on whether the service has selectors defined.